Are Flights Really Cheaper on Tuesdays? (Myth vs. Reality)

 Are flights actually cheaper on Tuesdays?

 Not meaningfully.
-Multiple analyses show the average fare difference between Tuesday and other days is 2-5% at most.
+Multiple analyses show the average fare difference between Tuesday and other days is modest at most.
 This is a statistical artifact, not a reliable savings strategy.
 You're equally likely to find a great fare on Thursday or Saturday.

 Where did the Tuesday flight myth come from?